-The site of the study is Jefferson County, Kentucky.
+The location of the study is Jefferson County, Kentucky.
 This county encapsulates Louisville.
 There are 5 Public Use Micro Areas (PUMAs) within the county.
 This county offers a mix of landscapes with primarily urban PUMAs, as well as PUMAs with a mix of urban and rural.
 This allowed for the evaluation of the models with different types of geographic boundariesPreliminary research shown in Figure 2 identifies variability in the structure of household income, which is one of the chosen variables to be modeled, among the PUMAs in Jefferson County, Kentucky.
 The colors in these charts represent income categories by tract within each PUMA.
 The categories are ordered with the low income classes at the bottom of each chart and the high income classes at the top.
 PUMA 1701 has a much greater proportion of the population in the lower income classes than the rest of the PUMAs.
-This indicates that Jefferson County is a site sufficiently capable of offering the spatial variability necessary to vigorously test robustness of the models.
+This indicates that Jefferson County is a site capable of offering the spatial variability necessary to vigorously test robustness of the models.

 Figure 2.
 Tract level income category proportions.
 Bottom to top is low to high.